-How will the CBAM work in practice during the definitive period?
+98. How will the CBAM work in practice during the definitive period?

 - The CBAM will mirror the ETS in the sense that the system is based on the purchase of certificates by importers.
 The price of the certificates will be calculated depending on the weekly average auction price of EU ETS allowances expressed in € per tonne of CO2 equivalents emitted.
 Importers of goods will have to, either individually or through a representative, register to take part in the CBAM and buy CBAM certificates. - The certificates surrendered by the CBAM declarant shall correspond to the amount of embedded emissions of the relevant goods expressed in tonnes of CO2.
 In addition, there is a possibility to purchase certificates along the year. - CBAM certificates will be sold by Member States through a common central platform to authorised CBAM declarants established in that Member State.
 Only authorised CBAM declarants are allowed to purchase certificates.
-These certificates shall be surrendered via the CBAM registry by 31 May each year being 2027 the first time, for the embedded emissions of imports that occurred in year 2026. - The reporting for embedded emissions is expected to take place under similar conditions than during the transitional period, i.e. exclusively through an online portal, the CBAM registry.
+These certificates shall be surrendered via the CBAM registry by 31 May each year being 2027 the first time, for the embedded emissions of imports that occurred in year 2026.

+The reporting for embedded emissions is expected to take place under similar conditions than during the transitional period, i.e. exclusively through an online portal, the CBAM registry.

-What obligations will importers of CBAM goods have during the definitive period?
+99. What obligations will importers of CBAM goods have during the definitive period?

 - During the definitive period, only authorised CBAM declarants may import goods into the Union (Article 4 of the CBAM Regulation).
-The authorised CBAM declarant is, according to Article 5 of the CBAM Regulation, as below: - if the importer is not established in a Member State: the indirect customs representative; - if the importer is established in a Member State: the importer, or, subject to agreement, the indirect customs representative. - It follows that if the importer is not established in a Member State and the indirect customs representative does not have the status of authorised CBAM declarant, the concerned CBAM goods cannot be imported in the Union.
+The authorised CBAM declarant is, according to Article 5 of the CBAM Regulation, as below: - if the importer is not established in a Member State: the indirect customs representative; - if the importer is established in a Member State: the importer, or, subject to agreement, the indirect customs representative. - It follows that if the importer is not established in a Member State and the indirect customs representative does not have the status of authorised CBAM declarant, the concerned CBAM goods cannot be imported in the Union. - During the definitive period, authorised CBAM declarants will have the obligation to buy and surrender CBAM certificates corresponding to the total embedded emissions in the imported CBAM goods.
+Authorised CBAM declarants will also have the obligation to submit annual CBAM reports.

-After 2026, are you going to prohibit the import of CBAM items if the EU importers is not an authorised CBAM declarant?
+100. After 2026, are you going to prohibit the import of CBAM items if the EU importers is not an authorised CBAM declarant?